KkkelseyWen/Lazors/README.md

 ### Version 1

 #### Algorithm
-The core algorithm iterates through all possible block combinations to identify the correct solution.
+The core algorithm iterates through all possible block position combinations in the grid to identify the correct solution.

 #### Input
 - Reads `.bff` files and converts them into variables for processing.